Koo Kumi

-William Du Bois Yaw Sakyi Kumi (born 5 May 1994), popularly known as Koo Kumi, is a Ghanaian spoken word artist, photographer, slam poet and mixed media visual artist.
+William Du Bois Yaw Sakyi Kumi (born 5 May 1994), popularly known as Koo Kumi, is a Ghanaian traditional leader, spoken word artist, photographer, slam poet and mixed media visual artist.
 He is known for his blend of Twi and English languages.
 He adopts a traditional sound as well as an alternative hip hop feel.
 He appeared on the literary scene in 2012.
+William Du Bois Kumi, also known as Nana Yaw Sakyi I, is the current Apesemakahene of Abotakyi in the Akuapem Traditional Area.

 Early life

 His father is Kumi Jonathan and his mother was Comfort Kumi, Koo Kumi is the first of four children.
 He is a native of Mampong Akuapem in the Eastern Region of Ghana.
 He attended high school at St Paul's Senior High School, Kwahu and later moved to Mampong Presbyterian Senior High.
 He studied visual arts in high school and was the best Graphic Design and Ceramic student of his class.

 He majored in journalism at the Ghana Institute of Journalism (GIJ) and earned a Bachelor of Arts in communication in 2018.
+He is holds an Masters degree in Brands and Communication Management from the University of Professional Studies, Accra (UPSA, Accra.